Eccentricities by JVG

 Four soap bars of the Mahogany and Amber cold process soap.

-If you have never made soap before be aware that handcrafted soap uses lye.
+If you have never made soap before, be aware that handcrafted soap uses lye.
 Lye is caustic and can burn your skin in contact.
-Before you try to make soap make sure to use the proper safety equipment.
-Use gloves, safety glasses, long sleeves, long pants and closed toe shoes.
+Before you try to make soap, make sure to use the proper safety equipment.
+Use gloves, safety glasses, long sleeves, long pants, and closed-toe shoes.

 Safety and personal protective equipment for cold process soap making.
 Use gloves and safety glasses at a minimum.